 For the lovers of geometry and glass

 Most of you probably link the Nordic concept of hygge to interiors that are cosy and understated.
 However, this idea can be also introduced in a very modern and colourful way.
 The Danish brand Hübsch created a set of sculpture-like crystal candlesticks in seductive shades of amber, pink, blue and smoke grey.
-They can serve as decorative objects on their own or help to create a magical candle light.
+They can serve as decorative objects on their own or they can help you to create a magical candle light mood.

 For the lovers of collages and surreal vibes